 “The doctors at CHOP went over what would happen if we had the surgery, what would happen if we didn’t do the surgery, what happens if the baby is born preterm, what happens if the baby needs a shunt, what was going to happen to me,” Stephanie says.
 “Every little thing that could happen they went through in detail five times, helped with questions and emotionally supported us.”

 Stephanie qualified for the surgery and returned home to gather belongings for her temporary relocation to Philadelphia and say goodbye to her two other children.
 Only a week after her initial evaluation, CHOP surgeons successfully closed the opening in her unborn baby’s spine.

-Support in Philadelphia
+Finding support in Philadelphia

 For the next two months, Stephanie’s home was the Philadelphia Ronald McDonald House, where she was restricted to modified bed rest.
-While there, she met four other mothers from across the country who had also undergone the fetal MMC procedure.
+While there, she met four other mothers from across the country who had also undergone the fetal MMC repair procedure.